-- 1. (a) The International Powerlifting Federation recognizes the following lifts which must be taken in the same sequence in all competitions conducted under IPF rules: - A. Squat B. Bench Press C. Deadlift D. Total - (b) Competition takes place between lifters in categories defined by sex, bodyweight and age.
-The Men's and Women's Open Championships permit lifters of any age in excess of 14 years.
-In the event of a Powerlifting or Bench Press Championships being combined e.g. with a Sub-Junior, Junior Open & Master's Championships, a lifter has the option of competing in either the Sub Junior & Junior, Junior & Open, Open & Master's Championships, and receive the award for both that in which he/she competed.
-The athlete to pay entry fee for both and need to compete twice. - (c) The rules apply to all levels of competition. - (d) Each competitor is allowed three attempts on each lift.
+- 1. (a) The International Powerlifting Federation recognizes the following lifts which must be taken in the same sequence in all competitions conducted under IPF rules: - A. Squat B. Bench Press C. Deadlift D. Total - (b) Competition takes place between lifters in categories defined by sex, body weight and age.
+The Men's and Women's Open Championships permit lifters of any age in excess of 14 years. - (c) In the event of a Powerlifting or Bench Press Championships being combined e.g. with a Sub-Junior, Junior Open & Master's Championships having both Classic and Equipped, a lifter has the option of competing in both Championships.
+The athlete shall be required pay entry fee for both championships and will be required to compete twice.
+Once the athlete is entered on the Preliminary Nomination, he/she may not change their age division.
+The lifter may only change the weight class on the Final Nomination. - (d) The rules apply to all levels of competition. - (e) Each competitor is allowed three attempts on each lift.
 The lifter's best valid attempt on each lift counts toward his competition total.
-If two or more lifters achieve the same total, the lighter lifter ranks above the heavier lifter. - (e) If two lifters register the same bodyweight at the weigh in and eventually achieve the same total at the end of the competition, the lifter making the total first will take precedence over the other lifter.
+If two or more lifters achieve the same total, the lighter lifter ranks above the heavier lifter. - (f) If two lifters register the same bodyweight at the weigh in and eventually achieve the same total at the end of the competition, the lifter making the total first will take precedence over the other lifter.
 Where awards are presented for best squat, bench press and deadlift or if a world record is broken, the same procedure will apply. - 2.
-The IPF, through its member federations, conducts and sanctions the following World Championships: - Men's and Women's combined Open World Championships
+The IPF, through its member federations, conducts and sanctions the following World Championships: